 You also recruit Sun and Mintz, two members of the Canaan Black Knights, though Sun doesn't start out in the Black Knight class and has to promote from her mediocre Rook Knight class first.

-Fire Emblem: Awakening has the Cherche's son Gerome, who gives himself an image of darkness in his black armor and has an aloof, stoic demeanor towards everyone.
+Fire Emblem Awakening has Cherche's son Gerome, who gives himself an image of darkness in his black armor and has an aloof, stoic demeanor towards everyone.
+(In reality, Gerome is an awkward Ineffectual Loner who deeply misses his dead parents but emotionally distances from their younger selves.)
 On another note, this game introduces a class called "Dark Knight", which is a mounted unit that can wield swords and Anima tomes.

 The Legend of Zelda: Ocarina of Time has a fight against a Black Knight figure (except with gold armor) in the Spirit Temple near the end of the game, as a personal servant to the Big Bad of the dungeon, Twinrova.
 He is revealed upon defeat to be...a girl — and more specifically, Nabooru, who had been kidnapped by Twinrova.